Mounjaro Weight Loss Injection

 What is the recommended dose?

-The most weight loss is seen once you reach the maximum dose of 15mg but this will depend on how your body responds to the medication and if you get any side effects.
+The biggest weight loss is experienced once the maximum dose of 15mg has been reached, but it depends on how your body responds to the drug and whether you experience any side effects.

-Important: Never increase the dose higher than recommended by your doctor – this will increase the risk of strong side effects, severe illness, and might cause you to stop or pause your treatment, which will hinder your weight loss.
+NB: Never take a dose higher than recommended by a doctor, as this increases the risk of severe illness and strong side effects.
+It could mean you have to pause or even stop your treatment, which will hamper your weight loss.

 What if I miss a dose?

-• If it’s been 4 days or less since your last dose was due, take it as soon as you remember.
-You can then continue treatment as normal on your usual day and time, even if this means taking 2 doses a few days apart.
+• If 4 days or less have passed since the last dose was due, you should take it as soon as you realise.
+Once this is done, you can continue your treatment as normal at the usual time and day, even if you end up having 2 doses less than a week apart.

-• If it’s been longer than 4 days, skip the missed dose then continue treatment when your next dose is due.
+• If more than 4 days have passed, you should skip the dose which has been missed and continue treatment from when the next dose is due.

 Which factors can affect my dosage?

-The factors that can affect your Mounjaro dosage may include:
+Key things which can affect your dosage include:

-• your weight loss results on your current dosage
+• How much weight has been lost on the current dosage

-• how many doses have been missed, as you may need to stay on a lower dose for longer if you’ve missed doses
+• The number of any doses missed, as you may have to remain on a lower dose

-You’ll usually follow the Mounjaro dosing schedule, which means starting at a lower dose before increasing every 4 weeks.
+Most people follow the dosing schedule, which means they start on a lower dose and increase it every 4 weeks.

 How effective is Mounjaro?